-Our Research in Aachen, Munich & Maastricht
+Our Research in Aachen and Munich

 In our research group we focus on different ways by which lipid metabolism interacts with the immune system in the context of cardiovascular disease, especially atherosclerosis.
 Until now, the development of cardiovascular disease therapies focused on either dyslipidaemia or inflammation, which are the two main pathological drivers.
 However, it recently became increasingly recognized that these two pathological thrusts do not act alone but are rather interdependent.
 This renders the interaction and crosstalk between lipid metabolism and inflammation an attractive novel target for cardiovascular therapies.
 Therefore, our group focusses on the elucidation of some of these immune-lipid interactions in atherosclerosis and cardiovascular disease.